 The downside of this approach is that the coding used to bring these interactions to life is created behind the scenes and often can’t be directly manipulated by developers.
 And tool providers have, in the past, had a tendency to focus their efforts on creating newer, slicker, and more interactive elements rather than ensuring that those activities are available to those using assistive technology.

 This is changing—tools like Articulate Storyline are doing a better job of allowing developers to address accessibility issues (developers can now adjust the order in which on-screen elements are read by a screen reader, for example).
-And some, like Lectora and SoftChalk (PDF, 2.7 MB), have historically been oriented to the creation of accessible elearning.
+And for some tools, there are documents that offer suggestions how to use existing features to create accessible elearning (like Jillian McCarthy’s guide to accessible Lectora and Gina Cruz’s and Luke Stolling’s guide to accessible SoftChalk (PDF, 2.7 MB)).

 If you’re dealing with legacy elearning created with older versions of tools, though, it’s unlikely that you’ll be able to make the learning fully accessible (even if you have access to the source file).